elishatofunmi/elishatofunmi/README.md

 ### Hi there 👋

  My name is Odemakinde Elisha, a graduate of Electronic/Electrical Engineering at Obafemi Awolowo University.
-I am a machine learning engineer/researcher.
+I am an AI engineer/researcher.
 My area of specialization is in computer vision.
- - 🔭 I'm currently working on Music Decoding (interpretation and translation) and the application of computer vision to real-time analytics.
+ - 🔭 I'm currently working on Music Decoding (interpretation and translation) and the application of computer vision to real-time analytics using Reinforcement learning.
  - 🌱 I’m currently learning the mathematical rudiments of vision.
  - 👯 I’m looking to collaborate on projects relating to vision and language modelling.
  - ⚡ Fun fact: I love maths.